TNPSC Group 2 & 2A Syllabus 2026: Updated Exam Pattern & PDF Download

 • Questions from General Studies will be of Degree Standard level

-• All questions will be bilingual i.e., they are available in both the English and Tamil languages.
+• All questions will be bilingual, i.e., they are available in both English and Tamil languages.

 TNPSC Group 2 Prelims Exam Pattern